 Following decades of car-dominated sprawl across North America, key cities in the region are showcasing innovative and dramatic urban transformations, providing hope for sustainable new models of living.
 Nowhere is this more clear than in Mexico City, which has experienced some of the most innovative and dramatic urban transformations of the 21st century thus far.

-Mexico City started changing course in 2012 by completing a major street redesign in the historic city center, opening line four of the successful Metrobùs BRT, a major extension that connects the center to the airport.
-It also piloted a comprehensive on-street parking reform program (ecoParq), expanded its successful public bike system (Ecobici) and revitalized public spaces such as Alameda Central and Plaza Tlaxcoaque.
+Mexico City began changing course in 2012 by completing a major street redesign in the historic city center, opening Line 4 of the successful Metrobús BRT.
+This significant extension connects the center to the airport.
+It also piloted a comprehensive on-street parking reform program (ecoParq), expanded its successful public bike system (Ecobici), and revitalized public spaces such as Alameda Central and Plaza Tlaxcoaque.
 In the following years, Mexico City has continued this progress, opening more lines of Metrobus on complete street networks, reclaiming more public spaces for pedestrians, and passing a groundbreaking parking reform policy, North America’s most advanced of its kind.

 Subscribe